God Wants You Well

 And Jesus came and spoke to them, saying, “All authority has been given to Me in heaven and on earth.
 Go therefore and make disciples of all the nations, baptising them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.”
 Amen.

-Jesus told His disciples to go and “make disciples of all the nations” and that those they teach are to keep all His commandments.
+Furthermore, He said that His disciples are to teach the new disciples to keep all of His commandments.
 What were His commandments?
 For one, Jesus said to do to others as you want them to do to you (Luke 6:31).
 If you were sick, you would want to be well.
 Therefore, as a disciple of Christ, when you see someone sick, minister healing to them in the Name of Jesus.

 When Jesus earlier sent out the twelve (Matthew 10:5-15) and then later the seventy (Luke 10:1-12), He instructed both groups to heal the sick.